-It is the intent of the COUNTY to provide funds for the purpose of CONTRACTOR to provide the services required by the Agreement.
-CONTRACTOR shall use these funds on actual expenses in an economical and efficient manner and ensure they are reasonable, proper and necessary costs of providing services and are allowable in accordance with the applicable OMB Circular.
+It is the intent of the COUNTY to provide funds for the purpose of the CONTRACTOR to provide the services required by the Agreement.
+CONTRACTOR must use these funds on actual expenditures in an economical and efficient manner, and ensure they are reasonable, proper, and necessary costs of providing services and allowable in accordance with the applicable sections of the Uniform Guidance and any other applicable funding source(s) (i.e., federal and State agencies) requirements.